konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 The `./m2k_collect/clusters` directory contains the YAML file which has the cluster application information including the buildpacks that are supported, the memory, the number of instances and the ports that are supported.
 If there are environment variables, it collects that information too.
 The name of the cluster can be found in the `metadata.name` file, and can be renamed in the YAML file.

-* For this tutorial, we have already collected the `move2kube collect` output yaml file which contains the cluster related information and stored it [here](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/clusters/my-kubernetes-cluster.yaml).
-We have renamed the cluster `metadata.name` as `my-kubernetes-cluster` in the yaml file.
+* For this tutorial, the `move2kube collect` output YAML file which contains the cluster related information is stored [here](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector/clusters/my-kubernetes-cluster.yaml).
+The cluster `metadata.name` was renamed as `my-kubernetes-cluster` in the YAML file.

-* We will use a [custom configured version](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector) of the [clusterselector transformer](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/kubernetes/clusterselector).
+* Use a [custom configured version](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector) of the [clusterselector transformer](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers/kubernetes/clusterselector).

 2. Download the [custom-cluster-selector](https://github.com/konveyor/move2kube-transformers/tree/main/custom-cluster-selector) transformer into the `customizations` sub-directory.